Coffee in South Korea: Tom N Toms

-New Coffee

-Dalgona Coffee
+Dalgona

 Dalgona is a traditional Korean hard candy made with sugar and baking soda.
-But for Dalgona Coffee, instead of putting hard formation candy into the coffee, make a whip foam cream with Americano and sugar.
+But for Dalgona coffee, instead of putting hard formation candy into the coffee, make a whipped cream foam with Americano and sugar.
 Then put the Dalgona cream on top of the milk of your choice.

 Dalgona coffee was newly invented during the COVID-19 pandemic by people.
-The reason Dalgona coffee got viral during that period was due to the pandemic, people were in a situation where they had to stay home for safety.
-The regulation of the pandemic was when the covid test results came out to be positive people had to quarantine for 14 days.
+The reason Dalgona coffee got viral during that period was due to the pandemic; people were in a situation where they had to stay home for safety.
+The regulation of the pandemic was when the COVID-19 test results came out to be positive, people had to quarantine for 14 days.
 With this background situation, people kept searching for things that they could stay active and productive during the time they stay home.
 The process of making Dalgona coffee was perfect for people.
 To make Dalgona whip cream, at least 400 times or more stirring process is needed.
-It’s hard to make but it was a creative and innovative taste of coffee at that time because people could make 'coffee shop' coffee at home.
-People started to post themselves making Dalgona coffee and this became some sort of trend 'Dalgona coffee challenge' and it spreaded through social media such as Google, Instagram, TikTok and YouTube.
+It's hard to make, but it was a creative and innovative taste of coffee at that time because people could make 'coffee shop' coffee at home.
+People started to post themselves making Dalgona coffee and this became some sort of trend 'Dalgona coffee challenge' and it spread through social media such as Google, Instagram, TikTok and YouTube.
 It went viral not only in Korea but also it went widespread all over the world included not only the Asia but also Central and South America.
 Even after the pandemic ended, lots of coffee shops in Korea launched Dalgona coffee as one of the new menu items.
 One of the popular coffee chain, Ediya coffee launched 'Dalgona latte' in May 2020.